keu/docs/software/install-cli.md

 1. Delete the existing `astro.exe` file on your machine.

 2. Go to the [**Releases** page of the Astro CLI GitHub repository](https://github.com/astronomer/astro-cli/releases).
-Based on the version of the CLI you want and your CPU architecture, download one of the `.zip` files available on this page.
+Based on the version of the CLI you want and your CPU architecture, download one of the `.zip` files available in the **Assets** menu.

      For example, to upgrade to v1.0.0 of the Astro CLI on a Windows machine with an AMD 64 architecture, you download `astro_1.0.0-converged_windows_amd64.zip`.

-3. If the `.zip` file does not automatically unzip, run the following command to unzip the executable:
+3. If the `.zip` file isn't automatically extracted, run the following command to extract the executable:

     ```sh
     tar -xvzf .\astrocli.tar.gz